Grants Program Frequently Asked Questions

 What is a Letter of Intent?

-How do I submit a Letter of Intent?
+How do I submit an LOI?

-How will a Letter of Intent be reviewed?
+How will the LOIs be reviewed?

 No, the LOI focuses on the broad concept of your project.
 A detailed project plan is only required if you are invited to submit a full application.

-What happens after the Letter of Intent application?
+What happens after the LOI phase?

-Applicants whose LOIs are selected by our Proposal Review Committee will be invited to submit a full proposal.
+Applicants whose LOIs are selected by our proposal review committee will be invited to submit a full proposal.
 While many factors are considered, we anticipate advancing 50 LOI applicants to the full application phase.

 Parks California will provide feedback upon request to help applicants refine their ideas for future cycles.

 No, LOI selection is competitive.
-Approximately 50 applicants will be invited to submit a full application based on Program goals and criteria alignment.
+Approximately 50 applicants will be invited to submit a full application based on program goals and criteria alignment.

 Programming Questions

-What are the minimum eligibility requirements for the Arts in California Parks Grants Program’s project proposals?
+What are the minimum eligibility requirements for the Arts in California Parks grants program’s project proposals?

 What are examples of community engagement?